 Alex Cheng - executive director

-Alex has been active in the animal welfare non-profit world for several years, specifically with a couple of dog rescues.
-In addition to PAALS, she currently volunteers with a local rescue in Adoptions and Fundraising.
-With her professional and volunteer history, she has run the gamut of experiences, and is excited to bring that experience to supercharging PAALS’ growth.
+Alex has been active in the animal welfare nonprofit world for several years, specifically with a couple different animal rescues.
+In addition to PAALS, Inc. she currently volunteers with a local rescue in Adoptions and Fundraising.
+With her professional and volunteer history, she has run the gamut of experiences, and is excited to bring that experience to supercharging PAALS, Inc.’s growth.
 In her other free time (what other free time?), Alex attempts to cuddle her big-headed, sassy dog Kooza, participates in all kinds of circus activities, plays ice hockey, and dabbles in pottery.

 Allison sharma - board member

 Allison, who currently lives in Newton, has a long history of volunteering and activism!
 She has been active in the United Parish of Auburndale for about 16 years, volunteering in many, many capacities there.
 About 2 years ago, she became very interested and involved in refugee causes, and since the fall of 2016, Allison has been serving as a local hub for collecting humanitarian aid for NuDay Syria, an organization dedicated to serving women and children suffering from the effects of the war in Syria.
 She is also active in her community - when her kids where in elementary school, she served as the Communications Coordinator on the school’s PTO board, and most recently, she became active in local Newton, MA politics: Allison is currently serving on the executive committee of the city’s Council on Aging, and last fall, she ran as a write-in candidate for city council… losing by only 7 votes, a good reminder for everyone that your vote DOES count!
 She found out about PAALS, Inc. through a local connection and, knowing some of the folks already working on the project, knew that the passion in this org would be strong.